 Weather in Costa Rica

-Costa Rica is a tropical country, situated between 8° and 11° North latitude, fairly close to the equator.
+About Costa Rica Weather well this is a tropical country, situated between 8° and 11° North latitude, fairly close to the equator.
 Although in the mountains above 2000 meters you get much cooler temperatures, the average annual temperature lies between 21.7°C (71°F) and 27°C (81°F).
 The coolest months are from November through January and the warmest from March through May.

 San José, the capital, where over a third of the population lives, stands at approximately 1170 meters altitude and has a mean annual temperature of 20.6°C (69°F)